vdclab/vdclab-wiki/tools/sequence-logos/WebLogo3.md

 {.is-info}

 ## User Notes
-- WebLogo is a web-based applicatin, but users can also download the source code.
+- WebLogo is a web-based application, but users can also download the source code.
 -  If you need to create large numbers of logos, you are welcome to download the code and run WebLogo on your own machine. *If a request flood compromises the WebLogo server,  your IP address will be unceremoniously blocked.*
 {.is-info}
 ## Ease of Use